WIMBLEDON 2021: Serena Williams takes another shot at No. 24

 Last 5 Wimbledons: 2019-4th, 2018-1st, 2017-2nd, 2016-2nd, 2015-3rd

-Aces: After reaching at least the quarterfinals five times in a row at Wimbledon, including two titles, the left-hander hasn’t been past the fourth round (and only once made it that far) in her last five appearances. … Coming off an odd exit at the French Open, where she pulled out after her first-round victory because she said she fell and hurt her ankle while doing media interviews.
+Aces: After reaching at least the quarterfinals five times in a row at Wimbledon, including two titles, the left-hander hasn’t been past the fourth round (and only once made it that far) in her last five appearances. … Coming off an odd exit at the French Open, where she pulled out after her first-round victory because she said she fell and hurt her left ankle while doing media interviews. … Reached semifinals on grass at Bad Homburg Open in Germany week before Wimbledon.

 Matchup to Watch For: Faces 2017 U.S. Open champion Sloane Stephens in the first round.